BNoordam/Final-RP-crazyflie-repository/README.md

 USER must have sudo rights.

+Bitcraze virtual machine can also be used off the shelf for flashing firmware, and can be used as a refrence when flashing does not work on the home pc.
+All instructions here do not need the virtual machine HYPERLINK.

 ## Installing the Linux driver for the WiFi dongle

 Commands for installing the Edimax AC600 Wi-Fi USB adapter